2019 Lecture Series:

 The Gallery Lecture Series highlights the breadth of interdisciplinary research and creative work found on the range of topics showcased each semester in the Haricombe Gallery.
-The spring 2018 series features the following KU scholars:
+The Fall 2019 series is in coordination with the exhibit Strong Foundations: 100 Years of Hispanism at the University of Kansas and features the following scholars:

 Capoeira and Globalization